 – Do you think energy drinks are healthy or dangerous?

 – Do you like video games?
-What is your favourite?
+What is your favorite?

-– Do you feel safe using a card in the ATM or in a store?
+– Do you feel safe using a card in the ATM or a store?

 – What do you think about online dating?

 – What do you think about the current President/Prime minister?
-Is he/she doing a good job?
+Are they doing a good job?

-– What business or company you despise most?
+– What business or company do you despise most?

 – Has a self-book ever helped you?